Trésor Kandol

-Trésor Osmar Kandol (born 30 August 1981) is a Congolese former international footballer who played as a striker.
-He retired from full-time professional football in 2011, and over his career variously previously played for clubs including Isthmian League Premier Division side Hampton & Richmond Borough, as well as for Barnet, Chesham United, Darlington, Dagenham & Redbridge, Thurrock, AFC Bournemouth, Cambridge United, Luton Town and Leeds United in England, and Albacete in Spain.
+Trésor Osmar Kandol (born 30 August 1981) is a Congolese former professional footballer who played as a forward.
+Over his career he played for clubs including Isthmian League Premier Division side Hampton & Richmond Borough, as well as for Barnet, Chesham United, Darlington, Dagenham & Redbridge, Thurrock, AFC Bournemouth, Cambridge United, Luton Town and Leeds United in England, and Albacete in Spain.
+He made one appearance for the DR Congo national team.
 He usually celebrated his goals with a somersault, like his cousin Lomana Tresor LuaLua.
 Kandol became known as Kandola in Spain.

 Club career

 Early career

 Kandol started his career at Luton Town where he was voted young player of the year twice, broke the record of the youngest player to play in the first team and then went to AFC Bournemouth, where he scored once in the Football League Trophy against future club Barnet.
 He then dropped to non-league football and became a highly prolific goalscorer at Thurrock, his tally of 79 goals in 110 games got him noticed back at a higher level of football and he joined Dagenham & Redbridge in the conference where he scored nine goals in 13 games and subsequently had a successful loan spell back in league football at Darlington.